Marly Muudeni Samuel

 Photo: Joas Nghinanamunhu

-Recently, Marly held an AR and VR exhibition in collaboration with the Centre for Marine Environmental Education and Sustainability (CeMEES) for children from Swakopmund and Walvis Bay, Namibia, celebrating World Ocean Day.
-The exhibition was held at the Swakopmund museum and was attended by government and educational officials as well as community members.
+Recently, Marly held an AR and VR exhibition in collaboration with the Centre for Marine Environmental Education and Sustainability (CeMEES) for children from the coastal towns of Swakopmund and Walvis Bay, in Namibia, celebrating World Ocean Day.
+The exhibition was held at the Swakopmund Museum and was attended by government officials, educators, as well as community members.
 The VR and AR exhibition created a platform for the learners and community members to experience the ocean and learn about ocean cultural heritage through the lens of technology.

 Making waves